southern soul blues

 Southern Soul, Rhythm & Blues News And Reviews

 The Blues Critic is back!
 Well, sort of.
 Many of you may remember that this website began as an album reviews website of new and classic Southern Soul/R&B/Blues albums.
 We have decided to get back into the opinions game.
 It's just that...opinion.
 We actually question the usefulness of reviews so we are just doing it for entertainment purposes.
 People like to read reviews.
 Simple as that.
 We aren't accepting submissions for review.
-We will only review something we like or recommend.
-Our reviews will often be just as much commentary as review.
-If we don't like it we won't review it.
-Writing negative reviews is pointless and unnecessary in our opinion.
-People have their own tastes.
-There is no objective way to judge music.
+Keep in mind there is no objective way to judge music.
 You either like it or don't.
-Yes we're totally self righteous but we have made peace with that.
-LOL.

 In regards to reviews, we will use this grading system:

 (C) 2018.
 All written material found on this website is the property of Blues Critic and may only be used with permission and full accreditation (either "Blues Critic" or "Dylann DeAnna of Blues Critic") and link to this website.

 **REFRESH THIS PAGE IN YOUR INTERNET BROWSER TO GET LATEST UPDATES**

 O.B.
 Buchana "Parking Lot Love Affair" (Ecko)